Ua

 We’ll keep this short so you can have time to practice, so I’ll just say a few words about the process.

 Remember what the client said at the very beginning – they had no desires.
 We can’t ask for a desired outcome from someone who doesn’t have a desire.
-Instead we have to take our direction from the client’s metaphor.
+Instead take our direction from the client’s metaphor.
 And the client’s first metaphor was to go back in time.
 So what did we do?
 We went back in time!

 Can you see how this is honouring the logic of the client’s metaphors?